Painted turtles are one of the most popular species of turtle in the world. Here is how to identify what painted turtle species you have.

 Painted Turtle Size

-- Western Painted Turtles are the largest of all the sub-species, their carapace shell size can reach more than 8 inches (~20 cm) (females can get even larger).
+- Western painted turtles are the largest of all the sub-species.
+Their shell size can reach more than 8 inches (~20 cm).
+Females can get even larger than this!

-- Southern Painted Turtles are the smallest of all the sub-species, at full-size, their carapace size is usually only about 5 inches (~12-13 cm), and almost never gets more than 6 inches.
+- Southern painted turtles are the smallest of all the sub-species.
+Full-size, their shell size is usually only about 5 inches (~12-13 cm).
+They almost never get more than 6 inches.

-- Midlands and Eastern Painted Turtles are both very similar in size, shape, and appearance, with both sub-species around 7 inches (~18 cm).
+- Midland and Eastern painted turtles are both very similar in size, shape, and appearance.
+Both sub-species around 7 inches (~18 cm).

-So, essentially, if you’ve got a painted turtle with a carapace size of 8 inches (~20 cm) and dark-colored markings on its plastron, you can feel very confident that its a Western.
+So, essentially, if you’ve got a painted turtle with a shell size of 8 inches (~20 cm) and dark-colored markings on the bottom of its shell, you can feel very confident that it’s a Western painted turtle.

-If you’ve got a painted turtle with a carapace shell of only 5 inches(~12-13 cm), and with a thin, solid-line running down its shell, you can be certain its a Southern.
+If you’ve got a painted turtle with a shell of only 5 inches(~12-13 cm), and has a thin, solid-line running down its shell, you can be certain it’s a Southern painted turtle.

-Both Midlands and Easterns, because they are so similar, will be more difficult to identify, as you’ll need to check if their scutes are lined up or stagger to identify them.
+Because they are so similar, both Midland and Eastern painted turtles, will be more difficult to identify.
+The best way to identify them is to check if their shell scutes are lined up horizontally or not.

-- You can rather easily differentiate between Southern and Western Painted Turtles by the size of their carapace shell at adulthood
+- You can rather easily differentiate between Southern and Western painted turtles by the size of their shell at adulthood.